 Bill Nighy is a treasure.
 I almost said “national treasure” there but since he’s English and I’m American I suppose I cannot.
 I’d say he is an English treasure, and I am quite sure that he is, but my Americanness probably prevents me from making such judgments.
 Can one be an Earthly treasure?
 That sounds like something out of the Bible.
 Universal treasure?
 Nah, that’s too much.
 I’ll just stick with treasure.
 Bill Nighy is a treasure.
 He makes every film, every television series that he appears in better.
 He is a joy to watch.

-He plays Mr. Woodhouse in this most recent adaptation of the beloved Jane Austin novel, Emma (the movie has a period at the end of the title, the novel does not), directed by Autumn de Wilde.
+He plays Mr. Woodhouse in this most recent adaptation of the beloved Jane Austin novel, Emma (the movie is in capital letters and has a period at the end of the title, the novel has neither), directed by Autumn de Wilde.
 It is a small role, the father of the main character.
 He mostly sits in the background and reacts.
 But he is a delight anyway.
 I find myself watching him even when he is out of focus, sitting in a chair in the background.
 And smiling.
 He does marvelous things.
 There is an ongoing bit where he declares there is a chill and makes his servants move screens about to block the cold air and keep in the fire heat.

 The entire film is lovely.
 I’ve never read Emma, nor any Jane Austin novel at all.
 I’ve tried several times but can never make it very far.
 I’ve not seen very many of her cinematic adaptations either.
 I find I have very little patience for the romances of rich, privileged children living during the Regency period of Merry Old England.
 I did finally learn to love the 1995 miniseries adaptation of Pride & Prejudice and strangely have now seen three different adaptations of Emma.
 I can’t say any version has made me a bigger fan of Austen, but this one comes close.